edwinst/remedybg_wishlist/README.md

 # All menus

-*   **(eye)** for the selected menu option, the contrast is very bad for the hotkey text to the right of the option.
-    Would be nice to make it white on light blue or so.

 *   **(use)** The tolerance for moving the mouse pointer to the right and down into a submenu without the submenu disappearing is there but it is relatively tight.
 Especially with neighboring entries like Window > Style and Window > Save layout, I'd enjoy a slightly more tolerant reaction to the pointer movements.

+*   **[DONE 0.3.0.7]** for the selected menu option, the contrast is very bad for the hotkey text to the right of the option.
+    Would be nice to make it white on light blue or so.

 # Session menu